sethryder/modpackindex-api-docs-old/index.md

 Introduction
 ==========================

-The API provides you a way to get data from Modpack Index in a structured way.
-Currently we support JSON.
+This API provides a way for you to get data from Modpack Index in a structured way.
+Currently we only support JSON.

 ##Navigation